epimethix/bettergooglefonts/README.md

   * Size waterfall is trivial
   * Iterating through all axes (or discrete fonts) is a bit more complicated but also manageable
 * Bigger View of font (or letter maybe?) upon hovering
+  * Bigger view for single letters. good enough for now
 * Show classifications in overview

 ## Fancy Todos